 Providers in Idaho

 Two Planned Parenthood affiliates (networks of clinics) serve Idaho.
 One is the Planned Parenthood of Greater Washington and Northern Idaho, which serves Spokane, Spokane Valley and Pasco, all of which border Idaho.
-The other affiliate is Planned Parenthood of the Great Northwest, which has clinics in Meridian, Boise and Twin Falls, Idaho.
+The other affiliate is Planned Parenthood of the Great Northwest and Hawaii, which has clinics in Meridian, Boise and Twin Falls, Idaho.

 People from Northern Idaho tend to travel to Eastern Washington and sometimes Oregon to access abortion services.
 Southern Idaho residents sometimes travel to Oregon or Salt Lake City, Utah for 1st and 2nd trimester abortions.